orodsem/trout/README.md

 3. $ sh bash/init.sh regenerates the whole database to reuse consistent data via Behat including insert/update and delete
 4. DB configuration details can be changed at ~/Sites/trout/app/config/parameters.yml
 5. Behat scenarios can be found at ~/Sites/trout/features/trout.feature
-6. Entity validation done by Annotation in each entity.
+6. Form validation done by Annotation in each entity.
 7. After an image uploaded, it gets encrypted and saved /app/files/<kernel_dev>/ and image details saved in tout_file table.